met4citizen/CliqueVM/README.md

 `cert` | SSL certificate file.
 If not specified, SSL is not used.
 `key` | SSL certificate key file.
 If not specified, SSL is not used.
 `port` | Server port.
 Default port is `8888`.
-`threads` | Number of threads used for computing the model.
-Default is the number of CPU cores. **(TO BE IMPLEMENTED)**
+`threads` | Number of threads used for computing the model from 1 to the number of CPU cores.
+Default is the number of CPU cores.

 Once the server is running, open CliqueVM page, click `Server` on toolbar, specify your server URL, and click the check box next to it to enable.

-Some notes:
+Notes:

 - If you run the server over SSL, use protocol `wss` on the URL, e.g. `wss://<domain.com>:8888/`.
 - If you run the server without SSL, use protocol `ws` on the URL, e.g. `ws://<domain.com>:8888/`.
 - If you run CliqueVM over HTTPS, but the server without SSL, you need to allow insecure content from your browser's settings (not recommended).
 - If you use a self-signed certificate on your server, you might need to first open the HTTPS page, e.g. "https://<domain.com>:8888/", on your browser to accept the certificate.

-**NOTE:** Currently the server-side implementation is more or less identical to the client-side implementation.
-This means that you will probably not get any improvement by doing the computation on the server.
-However, the future plan is the rewrite the server and distribute its computations on multiple threads.

 ## Gallery